tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/honest-did.md

 4 -6.74  5.18  C-LF   DeltaRM   2
 ```

-The results show that if `Mbar` is set at 0.5 or 1 (assuming the post-Q&A trend violation is at most as large as the pre-Q&A trend violation), a negative effect of the Q&A feature on book ratings is found, as the confidence interval (from lower bound `lb` to upperbound `ub`) includes only negative values.
+The results show that if `Mbar` is set at 0.5 or 1 (assuming the post-Q&A trend violation is at most as large as the pre-Q&A trend violation), a negative effect of the Q&A feature on book ratings is found, as the confidence interval (from lower bound `lb` to upper bound `ub`) includes only negative values.
 However, when `Mbar` is set larger than 1, the interval includes zero, indicating no evidence of a causal impact.

 5. Create a plot